matttrenary/mr30/projects/completed.md

 ### Establish initial project timeline
 - No specific feedback on drafted timeline
-- Will keep and address on ad-hoc basis
+- Will use Project Overview and address updates on ad-hoc basis